 *Note: Section (a) of C.G.S.
 4e-16 indicates that entering into any privatization contract for the privatization of a state service that is not currently privatized, the state contracting agency shall develop a cost-benefit analysis in accordance with the provisions of subsection (b) of this section.
 Such requirement shall not apply to a privatization contract for a service currently provided, in whole or in part, by a non-state entity.

 As defined by C.G.S.
 Section 4e-1, “State contracting agency” means any executive branch agency, board, commission, department, office, institution, council, or constituent unit of the State system of higher education.
-“State contracting agency” does not include the judicial branch, the legislative branch, the offices of the Secretary of the State, State Comptroller, Attorney General, State Treasurer with respect to their constitutional functions, or any State agency with respect to contracts specific to the constitutional and statutory functions of the Office of the State Treasurer.
+“State contracting agency” does not include the judicial branch, the legislative branch, the offices of the Secretary of the State, State Comptroller, Attorney General, state Treasurer with respect to their constitutional functions, or any State agency with respect to contracts specific to the constitutional and statutory functions of the Office of the State Treasurer.

 As defined by C.G.S.
 Section 4e-1, “privatization contract” means an agreement or series of agreements between a State contracting agency and a person or entity in which such person or entity agrees to provide services that are substantially similar to and in lieu of services provided, in whole or in part, by State employees.
 The term “privatization contract” does not include contracts with a nonprofit agency which were in effect as of January 1, 2009 and which through a renewal, modification, extension, or rebidding of contracts continue to be provided by a nonprofit agency.